 Staff provide support to individuals who reside in independent living settings.
 Individuals in supported living enjoy a home that offers a higher level of independence and flexible support patterns.
 Services are provided on an individual basis, based on their needs.
 Supports are coordinated with nursing and therapy services to ensure that physical and behavioral health needs are addressed.

 Merakey Allegheny Valley School (Merakey AVS), a Merakey company, is a private, non-profit organization established in 1960 to care for individuals with intellectual and developmental disabilities.
 Founded by Patricia Hillman Miller, with help from friends Bob Prince and Doug Hannah, AVS provided care for 10 children with intellectual disabilities who were left without a home when The Pittsburgh Home for Babies orphanage closed.
-Since 1960, AVS has grown into a multi-faceted organization with programs and facilities serving more than 900 children, adults and senior citizens.
+Since 1960, AVS has grown into a multi-faceted organization with programs and facilities serving nearly 800 adults.
 Most of the residents are diagnosed with severe or profound intellectual disabilities; most also have multiple physical disabilities, medical complications and some have behavioral management needs.
-AVS is known for its outstanding community residential environments and therapeutic programs for children and adults with intellectual and developmental disabilities.
-Merakey AVS currently operates more than 125 programs and facilities in nine Pennsylvania counties; AVS is an Merakey company.
+AVS is known for its outstanding community residential environments and therapeutic programs for adults with intellectual and developmental disabilities.
+Merakey AVS currently operates more than 120 programs and facilities in nine Pennsylvania counties; AVS is a Merakey company.
 Visit avs.merakey.org to learn more about Merakey Allegheny Valley School.

 For nearly 30 years, Merakey IDD Philadelphia has enabled people with disabilities to live successful, fulfilling lives in the communities and neighborhoods of Philadelphia.
 Merakey IDD Philadelphia cares for individuals with intellectual disabilities, mental illness, addictions, and various co-occurring conditions.
 Our goal is to create and maintain a nurturing, rewarding, and productive environment within which all staff work in unison and focus all efforts on the individuals we serve.
 Merakey IDD Philadelphia provides residential services, day programs, Lifesharing, job finding and support services, and much more.
 For more information about Merakey IDD Philadelphia services, please contact 215-320-2040.